 See If Your Ski Resort or Airline Offers Free Lift Tickets

 If you time your flights right, you may be able to get a free lift ticket.
 You can turn your Alaska Airlines boarding pass into a free lift ticket at Snowbasin.
-The offer is available certain dates, and you must fly on a Monday–Wednesday to receive a free Tuesday–Thursday lift ticket for the day following the flight.
+The offer is available on certain dates, and you must fly in Monday through Wednesday to receive a free Tuesday through Thursday lift ticket for the day following the flight.
 You'll need to register online first.
 Bring the boarding pass, Visit Ogden confirmation email and photo ID to Snowbasin within 24 hours of arrival for a free single-day lift ticket!

-We checked and Park City is no longer participating in the same-day boarding pass free ski promotion.
+We checked and Park City is no longer participating in the same-day boarding pass free ski promotion during the 2020-2021 season.
 Croak!
 But don't worry, Undercover Tourist can help you get a jump on more affordable Park City skiing with the Epic Pass!
+Snowbasin is also on the Epic Pass.
 Hop to it and purchase before the ski season to save even more money.
+We've also hopped into selling the Ikon Pass, which is good for Deer Valley, Brighton, Solitude, Snowbird and Alta.

 Plan Flights to Minimize Hotel Nights